NarendraPatwardhan/earthly/docs/basics/part-6-using-docker-with-earthly.md

 ## A Real World Example

 One common use case for `WITH DOCKER` is running integration tests that require other services.
-In this case we might need to set up a database in addition to our application.
+In this case we need to set up a redis service for our tests.

-TODO:
-1. Learn how to write go tests and get this example to work
-2. Write a more detailed breakdown of these files.
-3. Create examples for Java, javascript and Python (steal this one from Circle Ci article)
 ### Using Docker Compose

+`docker-compose.yml`
 ```yml
 version: "3"
 services: